 Professor Ogloff was appointed to Forensicare in November 2001.
 Jim is responsible for the delivery of psychology services and research across the organisation and assists with the provision of vital service development advice.
 He also holds the positions of Foundation Professor of Forensic Behavioural Science at Swinburne University of Technology and Director of the Centre for Forensic Behavioural Science.

-Executive Director, Inpatient Operations
+Executive Director of Inpatient Operations

 RN, B. AppSc Advanced Nursing, Administration (Dist)